Lightweight hypervisor for Linux system containers.

 vpsAdminOS is an operating system that serves as a hypervisor for container virtualization.
 It is based on not-os and NixOS.

 vpsAdminOS was designed for purposes of vpsFree.cz, a non-profit association that provides virtual servers to its members.
-We were using OpenVZ Legacy since 2009, but needed to upgrade to a newer kernel, as modern Linux distributions stopped supporting the OpenVZ kernel.
-We seemed to have different needs than what LXC/LXD provided, so decided to create our custom toolset to manage the containers to bring us closer to the experience of OpenVZ on newer kernels. vpsAdminOS is built on:
+We were using OpenVZ Legacy since 2009, but needed to upgrade to a newer kernel, as modern Linux distributions stopped supporting the OpenVZ Legacy kernel.
+We didn't like the new OpenVZ 7 and seemed to have different needs than what LXC/LXD provided, so we decided to create our custom toolset to manage the containers to bring us closer to the experience of OpenVZ on upstream kernels. vpsAdminOS is built on:

 - LXC, LXCFS